pingyuu/Timber_price_analysis/README.md

 Figure 9.
 Prediction of Birch logs (12 months) with SARIMA (1,1,0)(0,1,1,12)

 ### 8. Conclusion
-This analysis demonstrates the effectiveness of SARIMA models in forecasting monthly timber prices with clear seasonal components.
-Pine and spruce logs showed better predictability, with lower forecast errors and more stable patterns.
-Birch logs exhibited higher volatility, leading to increased uncertainty in forecasts.
-These findings suggest species-specific modeling strategies may be necessary when applying predictive analytics in forestry-related markets.
+SARIMA models effectively captured seasonal and trend patterns in Finnish timber prices.
+Forecasts for pine and spruce logs showed consistent accuracy and lower variability, while birch prices proved harder to predict.
+These findings support the use of SARIMA in forestry economics and highlight species-specific market behaviors.

 This project is open-source and licensed under the MIT License.